FIVE MOST SURPRISING FINDS

 Widely cited in advocacy literature; empirical methodology unconfirmed

-This is not an abstraction.
-This is the math of group poverty happening alongside individual spending.
-Forty-seven million consumers make up one of the most sought-after marketing demographics in the world.
-They still control less than three percent of the nation’s wealth (Federal Reserve, Survey of Consumer Finances, 2022).
-The money comes in.
-The money goes out.
+Not an abstraction, this is the math of group poverty unfolding alongside individual spending.
+Forty-seven million consumers form one of the most sought-after marketing demographics in the world, yet they still control less than three percent of the nation’s wealth (Federal Reserve, Survey of Consumer Finances, 2022).
+Money arrives only to depart again.

-In the six hours between arrival and departure, almost none of that money touches a Black-owned business, a Black-owned bank, a Black landlord, a Black financial advisor, or a Black insurance company.
+Almost none of that money touches a Black-owned business, a Black-owned bank, a Black landlord, a Black financial advisor, or a Black insurance company in the six hours between arrival and departure.
 It passes through Black hands the way light passes through glass — without leaving a trace.

 The Anatomy of a Leak

-To understand why the Black dollar bleeds out so fast, start with what economic circulation means.
-When a dollar is spent at a locally owned business, a portion stays in the community.
-It pays the owner’s mortgage, the employees’ salaries, the local supplier’s invoices.
-That second round of spending generates a third, then a fourth.
-Each cycle creates what economists call the multiplier effect — one dollar spent generates several more dollars of local economic activity before it leaves the neighborhood.
-The longer a dollar circulates, the more wealth it creates.
+Understanding why the Black dollar bleeds out so fast begins with grasping what economic circulation means.
+A dollar spent at a locally owned business keeps part of it in the community, covering the owner’s mortgage along with employee salaries and supplier invoices.
+From there the second round of spending leads to a third, then a fourth.
+Economists refer to this process as the multiplier effect — one dollar spent sparks several more in local economic activity before it leaves the neighborhood.
+Wealth grows the longer a dollar stays in circulation.

-In communities with a dense network of locally owned businesses, professional services, and financial institutions, a single dollar can generate three to five dollars of economic activity before it exits.
-That is not magic.
-It is the ordinary mechanics of a functioning local economy.
-It is precisely what Black America does not have.
+In communities dense with locally owned businesses, professional services, and financial institutions, a single dollar can generate three to five dollars of economic activity before it exits.
+Far from magic, this pattern simply follows the ordinary mechanics of a functioning local economy—the very structure Black America lacks.

 The numbers tell the structural story.